shanyachaubey/Whats_Happenin-A_big_data_project/README.md

-Shanya Chaubey, Masters in Data Science at University of Colorado Boulder - shch4240@colorado.edu, chaubeyshanya@gmail.com Justin Jamrowski, Bachelors in Computer Science at University of Colorado Boulder - Lohit Ramesh, Masters in Data Science at University of Colorado Boulder Niharika Ng, Masters in Applied Mathematics at University of Colorado Boulder
+Shanya Chaubey, Masters in Data Science at University of Colorado Boulder - shch4240@colorado.edu, chaubeyshanya@gmail.com Justin Jamrowski, Bachelors in Computer Science at University of Colorado Boulder - Lohith Ramesh, Masters in Data Science at University of Colorado Boulder - lora4841@colorado.edu, rlohith007@gmail.com Niharika Ng, Masters in Applied Mathematics at University of Colorado Boulder